Gazoooo/PvZ/README.md

-# PvZ
+# 🎮 Game like Plans vs. Zombies
-A game like Plans vs. Zombies on Jupyter Notebooks.
+I created this project during my first semester in a course at the University of Osnabrück.
-I created it in my 1.
-Semester in a course at University Osnabrueck.
+It relies on the so-called "AlgoViz" extension, which was specifically developed for students in that course.
-Because it uses the Extension 'AlgoViz', which was specially designed for us students, it won't work properly without this.
+Because of this dependency, the project may not work correctly without it.
-A tutorial to get it run us found [here](https://abbozza.informatik.uni-osnabrueck.de/algoviz/), but I didn't test it!
+You can find a tutorial for setting up AlgoViz [here](https://abbozza.informatik.uni-osnabrueck.de/algoviz/), but please note that I haven’t tested it myself.